MRV-1/MRV-1/README.md

 <h1></h1>
-🌱 PhD Candidate, Computer Engineer at University of Karabuk 😄 Master of Science, Computer Engineer at University of Karabuk ⚡ Artificial Intelligence Specialist at Kaswood
+🌱 PhD Candidate, Computer Engineer at University of Karabuk <br>
+😄 Master of Science, Computer Engineer at University of Karabuk <br>
+⚡ Artificial Intelligence Specialist at Kaswood <br>

 ## 🌐 Connect with Me:
 <p align="left">